geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Oh, that's great.
 Yeah.
 If you've said item doesn't realize now that's a big win.

 ##### **Chenyu** [[00:35:04](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2104)]
 Yeah, you shouldn't realize or I guess the first thing cloud would do is find a place and add realize for you.
 But no, but the idea is how do you capture this dependency in?
 And now address action that you have but already mapped. ent.
 Yes.
-And I think 1 goes through the guy's browser and accept it often to the object asking 줘.
+And I think 1 goes through the guy's browser and accept it often to the object asking.
 And here it is, so it's.
 It's actually compile grabbing time for the last few things as well.
 Because there are a lot of things that we might or may not want to do right.
 So you could just pick one directly from the API connection and maybe edit something, remove it or delete.
 Yeah.
 So we probably should do that by disrupting de utilities.
 Yeah.

 ##### **Geohot** [[00:35:49](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2149)]
 Yeah, that seems right.